Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> White Asteraceae - page 2

 Antheropeas lanosum

-This photo is part of the Wikimedia Project.
-Ephemeral spring annual just a few centemeters tall.
-Leaves and involucre woolly.
+Ephemeral spring annual just a few centimeters tall.
+Leaves and involucre wooly.
 White rays and yellow disc.
 Detailed Description

 Page 1